 10. Will the completed project increase operating costs to the institution?
-If yes, please provide an estimated cost (annually, and over a five-year period) and indicate whether the institution has identified available funds to support addition cost.
+If yes, please provide an estimated cost (annually, and over a five-year period) and indicate whether the institution has identified available funds to support the additional cost.

-It is anticipated that the additional space added to the Welch Health Education Building will increase operating costs for utilities (electric, gas and water) by approximately \$28,487 in year one (23,350 sf X \$1.22/sf).
-The five-year projection includes a 3 percent inflation factor in years two through five resulting in increased utility costs for the first five years of operation of approximately \$151,241.
+It is anticipated that the additional space added to the Welch Health Education Building will increase operating costs for utilities (electric, gas and water) by approximately five years of operation of approximately \$151,241.
 The College does not anticipate that there will be additional staffing costs.
 General fund revenues will be utilized to support the additional utility costs to operate the new addition.